Like a pot on a windowsill

 is still, somehow, so unforgiving.

-I see soft, round starts of pea plants
+I see the soft, round starts of pea plants

 how they’ve made their way into the tulips